CyberBill1/cyberbill-africa/README.md

 # CyberBill-Africa
-Bridging the gap in the Cybersecurity industry
+Bridging the gap in the African Cybersecurity industry